A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Acknowledgments

 \section{Acknowledgments}

 N. I. Abbasi is supported by the W.D.
 Armstrong Trust PhD Studentship and the Cambridge Trusts.
 G. Laban and H. Gunes are supported by the EPSRC project ARoEQ under grant ref.
 EP/R030782/1.
 T. Ford and P. Jones acknowledge support from the NIHR ARC East of England and the Cambridge BRC.
-The equipment used in the study was supported by the University of Cambridge's Human Machine Collaboration (OHMC) Small Equipment Funding.
+The equipment used in the study was supported by the University of Cambridge's Observatory for Human Machine Collaboration (OHMC) Small Equipment Funding.
 The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.
+The authors would also like to thank Miss Amina Itrat Abbasi for her help with the experimental setup.